Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool moves and/or renames a file or folder in OneDrive, with specific verb-resource combinations.
-It distinguishes from siblings like copy-drive-item and delete-onedrive-file by focusing on move/rename operations.
+The description clearly states the tool moves and/or renames a file or folder, with a tip explaining how.
+The title 'move-rename-onedrive-item' reinforces this purpose.
+It distinguishes from siblings like 'copy-drive-item' but does not explicitly list what it does not do.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.